 Thanks for your question and all the information about your dreams.
 You have identified a common element in all you dreams as having “to climb upwards through a very small passageway in the ceiling to my apartment as in a ladder but then it is like a small tunnel” and that you feel very uncomfortable, that you don’t fit, but that you “have to go.”

 The first element of you dream I would like to address is the passageway, or tunnel.
 Passages take us from one place to another, but there are neither here nor there.
 We cannot stay indefinitely in a passage – we must pass through.
-Passages can be symbols of our journey into the subconscious itself, or our attempts to reconcile what we know subconsciously with how we live in our waking lives.
+Passages in dreams can be symbols of our journey into the subconscious itself, or our attempts to reconcile what we know subconsciously with how we live in our waking lives.
 Passage dreams may come when we start to do dream work or meditate, or when we have some inner process to begin.

 This may indicate a period of transition in your life, that you are moving from one state to another.
 This could be an actual “rite of passage” – such as marriage, leaving home, having a child or retiring.
 But rites of passage are also essentially about maturing – when the girl becomes a woman there would have traditionally been a special secret ritual and celebration.
 In our current society we often neglect this most fundamental need to recognise transition, but this does not mean we do not have a need for it at a deep level.